China

 Disappointing result

-Despite this, in the agreement with China, the words ‘human rights’ are not even mentioned once.
+Despite this, in the agreement with China, the term‘human rights’ is not even mentioned once.
 This puts Switzerland at odds with the global trend and its own practice of recent years.
 This is a serious step backwards.
 It is extremely important to embed minimum standards as regards human and labour rights, especially when it comes to China.

-A particularly jarring example of human rights violations in China can be seen in forced labour camps in which three to five million prisoners are estimated to work.
+Around that time, a particularly jarring example of human rights violations in China could be seen in forced labour camps in which three to five million prisoners were estimated to be working.
 Public Eye and its partner organisations invited prominent Chinese dissident Harry Wu to Switzerland back in 2012.
 At numerous events and discussions with officials and parliamentarians, he reported emphatically on the inhumane conditions of Chinese forced labour camps – one of which he himself was held in for 19 years.

-Human rights activist Harry Wu called on Switzerland to include the people who produce the goods to be imported within the framework of the free trade agreement with China in its considerations.
+Human rights activist Harry Wu called on Switzerland to include the people who produce the goods that are to be imported within the framework of the free trade agreement with China in its considerations.

-Although it lacks solid human rights foundations, the Swiss parliament nodded the agreement through in March 2014.
+Although it lacks solid human rights foundations, the Swiss parliament nodded the free trade agreement through in March 2014.

 In the absence of binding minimum standards for labour, human, and minorities’ rights in the agreement, as a rule, goods produced in forced labour camps in China must now be treated in the same manner as other goods.
 Switzerland missed the chance to advance its humanitarian tradition and advocate an improvement in the human rights situation in China.